Sunday 19 May 1940

 The BEF pulls back near Lille.

 European Air Operations: Fliegerkorps VII is covering the German advance toward Abbeville.
 This is a key component of "Blitzkrieg."
-There are radio-equipped forward liaison Luftwaffe officers travelling with the panzers who have direct lines to the Luftwaffe bases.
+There are radio-equipped forward liaison Luftwaffe officers traveling with the panzers who have direct lines to the Luftwaffe bases.
 The amount of time between a request for air support and its arrival is minimal, around 10 minutes for Henschel HS 123s and 45-75 minutes for the Ju 87 Stukas.

 The Luftwaffe bombs Royal Navy destroyer HMS Whitley, which must be beached and scuttled.